resource0x/concert0x/README.md

 So piano1 should connect first, piano2 - second.
 Piano2 user has to press 'connect' button to actually join the session.

+IMPORTANT: right now, program lacks the logic to re-connect gracefully in case of loss of connection.
+It's not possible to implement reliable mechanism of re-connections without using some out-of-band communication, though some palliative solutions exist (TODO).
+Right now, in case of loss of connection, both parties should reconnect, wait 5-7 seconds, then repeat (randomness will do its job)

 ## Chat

 For regular text messages, there's a text box down the page.
 If you enter text message starting with backslash character, it's interpreted as a "command", not a text message